DSMishler/tooltester/README.md

-# tooltester
+# tool4ise
-testing tool with mathcancer research team 2-12
+This tool is for my ISE project.